Tejas-Teju/Tejas-Teju/README.md

 # Hi there 👋

 I'm Tejas.
-I am a highly passionate **full-stack web developer** and I love building Full stack web projects:raised_hands:
+I am a highly passionate **full-stack web developer** and I love building Full stack web projects

 📫 How to reach me: